soichih/node-perfsonar/README.md

        packetInterval: 1 } ] }
 ```

-atlas-owamp.bu.edu is a latency monitoring instance.
-If you try atlas-bwctl.bu.edu instead, you will see iperf endpoints like...
+Why is iperf list empty?
+Because atlas-owamp.bu.edu is a latency monitoring instance.
+If you try atlas-bwctl.bu.edu instead, you will see iperf (but not owamp / pinger)

 ```javascript
 { pinger: [],